pierre-rouleau/pel/README.rst

     Inside Emacs use ``<f11> <f1>`` to open the `PEL Index PDF`_ and then navigate from it, or use ``<f12> <f1>`` to open the PDF describing the major mode of the current buffer and its key bindings.

+    - Some major modes also support the opening of a language-specific PDF.
+      This is done by using a key prefix: ``C-u <f12> <f1>``.
+For example this now opens a PDF on zsh when the command is issued from a buffer editing a zsh script, or a GNU Make PDF from a buffer editing a make file in GNU Make mode.

 - `PEL's Manual`_ describes PEL features in more details.
 See: